s-peiran/tp/docs/UserGuide.md

     - Failure:
         - If the MEETING_ID does not exist: `The meeting index provided is invalid`
         - If invalid command format: `Invalid command format!
           edit: Edits the details of the meeting identified by the index number used in the displayed meeting list.
 Existing values will be overwritten by the input values.
-Parameters: INDEX (must be a positive integer) [-titleTITLE] [-timeTIME] [-placePLACE] [-descDESCRIPTION]...
-Example: edit 1 -placeZoom -descDiscuss Project Details`
+Parameters: INDEX (must be a positive integer) [title/TITLE] [time/TIME] [place/PLACE] [desc/DESCRIPTION]...
+Example: edit id/1 place/Zoom desc/Discuss Project Details`

 ---